ligurio/swebok-v3/13_computing_foundations.md

 #### 7.3.
 Algorithmic Analysis

-Analysis of algorithms is the theoretical study of computer-program performance and resource usage; to some extent it determines the goodness of an algorithm.
+_Analysis of algorithms_ is the theoretical study of computer-program performance and resource usage; to some extent it determines the goodness of an algorithm.
 Such analysis usually abstracts away the particular details of a specific computer and focuses on the asymptotic, machine-independent analysis.

 There are three basic types of analysis.
-In worst-case analysis, one determines the maximum time or resources required by the algorithm on any input of size
+In _worst-case analysis_, one determines the maximum time or resources required by the algorithm on any input of size
 n.
-In average-case analysis, one determines the expected time or resources required by the algorithm over all inputs of size n ; in performing average-case analysis, one often needs to make assumptions on the statistical distribution of inputs.
-The third type of analysis is the best-case analysis, in which one determines the minimum time or resources required by the algorithm on any input of size n.
+In _average-case analysis_, one determines the expected time or resources required by the algorithm over all inputs of size n ; in performing average-case analysis, one often needs to make assumptions on the statistical distribution of inputs.
+The third type of analysis is the _best-case analysis_, in which one determines the minimum time or resources required by the algorithm on any input of size _n_.
 Among the three types of analysis, average-case analysis is the most relevant but also the most difficult to perform.

-Besides the basic analysis methods, there are also the amortized analysis, in which one determines the maximum time required by an algorithm over a sequence of operations; and the competitive analysis, in which one determines the relative performance merit of an algorithm against the optimal algorithm (which may not be known) in the same category (for the same operations).
+Besides the basic analysis methods, there are also the _amortized analysis_, in which one determines the maximum time required by an algorithm over a sequence of operations; and the _competitive analysis_, in which one determines the relative performance merit of an algorithm against the optimal algorithm (which may not be known) in the same category (for the same operations).